andlq/dataset_hacker_online_communication/README.md

 - **No**: for posts not related to hacker activity or are out of the scope of our research  (Data  breach,  copyrighted  software  cracked,  stolen  accounts  and credit card accounts).
 - **Undecided**: for posts that the labeller does not have enough information or confidence to mark as Yes or No

-we have used these dataset were used to experiment machine learning models aimed to detect hacker communication regarding software vulnerabilities.
+These datasets were used to perform experiments with machine learning models aimed to detect hacker communication regarding software vulnerabilities.
 More on that can be read in the paper below:

 1. [Eavesdropping hackers: Detecting software vulnerability communication on social media using text mining](http://www.thinkmind.org/download.php?articleid=cyber_2019_3_30_80058)